usertam/openssh/README.md

 ### Authentication mechanisms

-The following signature methods from liboqs are supported (assuming they have been enabled in liboqs):
+The following signature methods from liboqs's master branch are supported (assuming they have been enabled in liboqs):

 - `qteslaI`, `qteslaIIIspeed`, `qteslaIIIsize`
 - `picnicL1FS`
 - `oqsdefault`

+The liboqs's nist branch uses a different signature API that hasn't yet been integrated.

 Limitations and security
 ------------------------